ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 You should now have simulated genomic data in the form of four files in VCF format (`simulation.vcf`, `simulation_introgression1.vcf`, `simulation_introgression2.vcf`, and `simulation_bottleneck.vcf`) as well as four sets of alignments in Phylip format (in directories `simulation_alignments`, `simulation_introgression1_alignments`, `simulation_introgression2_alignments`, and `simulation_bottleneck_alignments`).

-These files can now be used for inference with ASTRAL, StarBEAST2, SVDQuartets, SNAPP, SpeciesNetwork, and Dsuite, to find out how these methods are affected by model violations like within-locus recombination, introgression, and population-size variation.
+These files can now be used for inference with ASTRAL, StarBEAST2, SVDQuartets, SNAPP, PhyloNet, SpeciesNetwork, and Dsuite, to find out how these methods are affected by model violations like within-locus recombination, introgression, and population-size variation.
 The inference should largely follow the instructions given in other tutorials.

 If you should not have enough time to test all of these inference methods, I suggest that phylogenetic inference should be tested with at least one method, in addition to testing inference of introgression with Dsuite.
-On the other hand, if there is enough time to test different methods for phylogenetic inference, it would make sense to start with the computationally more demanding ones (StarBEAST2, SNAPP, SpeciesNetwork) before setting up the faster ones (ASTRAL, SVDQuartets).
-For each inference method, you could focus on one or two of the simulated datasets (either with or without introgression, and with or without bottleneck) –as long as different course participants select different datasets to analyze, a comparison of the results will allow us to assess the impact of the model violations on each inference method.
+On the other hand, if there is enough time to test different methods for phylogenetic inference, it would make sense to start with the computationally more demanding ones (StarBEAST2, SNAPP, SpeciesNetwork) before setting up the faster ones (ASTRAL, SVDQuartets, PhyloNet <!--XXX Check speed of PhyloNet XXX-->).
+For each inference method, you could focus on one or two of the simulated datasets (either with or without introgression, and with or without bottleneck) – as long as different course participants select different datasets to analyze, a comparison of the results will allow us to assess the impact of the model violations on each inference method.

 <a name="astral"></a>
 ### Inference with ASTRAL

-* Follow the instructions given in tutorial [Maximum-Likelihood Species-Tree Inference](ml_species_tree_inference/README.md) to first infer trees for all alignments with IQ-TREE and then use these trees as input for ASTRAL, with the following exceptions:
+* Follow the instructions given in tutorial [Maximum-Likelihood Species-Tree Inference](../ml_species_tree_inference/README.md) to first infer trees for all alignments with IQ-TREE and then use these trees as input for ASTRAL, with the following modifications:

 	* In the Slurm script to run IQ-TREE, specify a maximum run time of 20 minutes (`--time=0:20:00`), a maximum of 1 GB of memory (`--mem-per-cpu=1G`), and ask for a single thread (`--ntasks=1`).